Presidio of Monterey shows appreciation to military children during Month of the Military Child

 |0

-This work, Presidio of Monterey shows appreciation to military children during Month of the Military Child [Image 6 of 6], by Benjamin Ingold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Presidio of Monterey shows appreciation to military children during Month of the Military Child, by Benjamin Ingold, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Presidio of Monterey shows appreciation to military children during Month of the Military Child